WillDean1997/CSCI246/README.md

 - All collaboration (who and what) must be clearly indicated in writing on anything turned in.
-- Homeworks may be solved collaboratively except as explicitly forbidden, but solutions must be written up **independently**.
+- Homework may be solved collaboratively except as explicitly forbidden, but solutions must be written up **independently**.
 This is best done by writing your solutions when not in a group setting.
 Groups should be small
 enough that each member plays a significant role.
-- For the project, every collaborator must contribute significantly.
-How the work is divided is at the discretion of the group.

 ## Policy on Academic Integrity